School of Fine Arts

 Music

 The music area features a wide array of performance ensembles that serve the campus and region.
 Students may pursue two majors and a minor.
-Those hoping to teach in public school band or choir in Missouri can pursue a degree in music education (BME).
-Otherwise, students can choose a bachelor of musical arts (BMA) which allows them to pursue a course of study tailored to their own personal career aspirations, whether those be in music performance, technology, production, film music, business, or more.
-We also offer a general minor in music.
+Those hoping to teach in public school band or choir in Missouri can pursue a degree in Music Education (BME).
+Otherwise, students can choose a Bachelor of Musical Arts (BMA) which allows them to pursue a plan of study tailored to their own personal career aspirations, whether those be in music performance, technology, production, composing and arranging, film music, business, or more.
+We also offer a general minor in Music.
+The Wind Ensemble, Jazz Bands, and Choirs have toured regionally and internationally.
 The Golden Griffon Marching Band is open to all university students and performs at all home football games in the fall semester.
-The Wind Ensemble, Jazz Bands, and Choirs have toured regionally and internationally.
 Our vibrant program is the musical voice of the university and represents MWSU at official events.
 The music program is an accredited institutional member of the National Association of Schools of Music.

 All music major degree programs have a concert/recital attendance applied learning activity requirement.
-To complete the degree, the student must attend 12 approved performances each semester for a total of 6 semesters.
-This is in addition to all coursework for any music major degree.
-Attendance requirements and an approved listing of concerts/recitals are provided at the beginning of each regular semester.
+To complete the degree, the student must attend 12 approved performances each semester for a total of 6 semesters, in addition to all coursework for any music major degree.

 Audition Requirements